["learn"]

 A Masala Red Snapper cocktail on a pretty Indian print tablecloth in a light bright home kitchen environment

 The lesser-known cousin of the Bloody Mary, the Red Snapper is almost identical, except it uses gin instead of vodka.
 It seems like a small change, but the gin makes all the difference.
-Where vodka blends into the background, gin is front and center in all its botanical glory.
+Where vodka blends into the background, gin is front and centre in all its botanical glory.
 This Indian-inspired version kicks things up a few more notches with the addition of curry masala.
 Keep it mild and merry, or go Vindaloo hot.
 You decide how hard you want your Red Snapper to bite.

 Make it with: Bulldog Gin (opens in new window)